nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Sat Jan 07 2023)
+### Joke of the day (Sun Jan 08 2023)
 <!-- joke -->
->Chuck Norris once pulled out a single hair from his beard and skewered three men through the heart with it.
+>Chuck Norris invented a language that incorporates karate and roundhouse kicks.
+So next time Chuck Norris is kicking your ass, don?t be offended or hurt, he may be just trying to tell you he likes your hat.
 <!-- /joke -->

-*Last update: Sat, 07 Jan 2023 00:41:45 GMT*
+*Last update: Sun, 08 Jan 2023 00:46:39 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)